The Uniform Functional Interpretation with Informative Types: Conclusion

 Browder's original proof in \cite{Browder(67)} is abstract (as opposed to quantitative) and used a weak compactness argument in Hilbert spaces.
 Hilbert spaces are naturally generalized to the non-linear setting by so-called Hadamard spaces (complete $\mathrm{CAT(0)}$ spaces).
 Apparently, in the setting of Hadamard spaces, there is no analogue of weak compactness.
 In most interesting recent developments, Pedro Pinto and others have been able to prove new mathematical results by, in fact, replacing weak compactness arguments by (in general, false) Heine-Borel compactness arguments.
 This was done in \cite{DinisPinto(21)} and \cite{PintoPischke(24)}, using quantitative arguments, or more recently in \cite{Pinto(25a)}.
 The latter paper includes a section where the tame use of false principles is discussed at length.

-We gave a particular emphasis to an {\em ur} (uniform) interpretation that operates in the background of computationally meaningful functional interpretations.
+We gave a particular emphasis to a uniform interpretation that operates in the background of computationally meaningful functional interpretations.
 We believe that the non set-theoretical principles embodied by the uniform interpretation are worth probing because they furnish not only guidance in some proof mining analyses but also a method for extending results of the mathematical literature to new settings.
-Furthermore, the existence and role of these set-theoretically false principles are possibly a source of interest for the philosophy and foundations of mathematics.
+Furthermore, the existence and role of these set-theoretically false principles are possibly a source of interest for the philosophy and foundations of mathematics. \\[3mm] {\bf Acknowledgments}.
+We thank Gilda Ferreira for several interesting comments and remarks on an earlier draft of the paper.